 Computing, History, Geography, Art, DT, PSHE are often taught through a thematic or topic approach in a creative, practical and interactive way.
 We change our topics on average every half term.
-Some topics may be whole school topics like for instance our Multicultural topic or Healthy and Active weeks.
+Some topics may be whole school topics like for instance our Friendship/Anti-Bullying or Healthy and Active weeks.

 We also aim to provide each year group with a wide range of experiences to further enrich the topics.
 These experiences would include visitors coming to school or trips to places relevant to the topic.
-Class teachers work in close consultation with our team of support staff of Teaching Assistants.
+Class teachers work in close consultation with our team of Teaching Assistants.